vim/vim/runtime/macros/README.txt

 The other files contain some handy utilities.
 They also serve as examples for how to use Vi and Vim functionality.

-dvorak			for when you use a Dvorak keyboard

 justify.vim		user function for justifying text

 less.sh + less.vim	make Vim work like less (or more)